xStarbound/xStarbound/README.md

 - [Time Control Command](https://steamcommunity.com/sharedfiles/filedetails/?id=3256623666) ([GitHub](https://github.com/bongus-jive/TimeControlCommand)) — fully supported by xStarbound.
 - [Unde Venis](https://steamcommunity.com/sharedfiles/filedetails/?id=3425456029) — fully supported by xStarbound as of xSB v3.4.2.
 - [Universal Keybind Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=3466851780) ([GitHub](https://github.com/FezzedOne/Starbound-Universal-Keybind-Compatibility)) — fully supported by xStarbound.
 Install this if you have issues with getting mod keybinds to work on xStarbound or OpenStarbound.
-- [Universal Instant Crafting for All Mods](https://steamcommunity.com/sharedfiles/filedetails/?id=3251274439) — As of xSB v2.5, fully supported by xStarbound.
 - [Wardrobe Cumulative Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=3433498458) — supported by xStarbound as of xSB v3.4.4.2.
 - [xSIP](https://github.com/fezzedone/xSIP) — xSIP's universal mod support requires xStarbound v2.5+ or OpenStarbound.
 - [xWEdit](https://github.com/fezzedone/xWEdit) — this WEdit fork requires xStarbound for full functionality, but is partially supported by OpenStarbound (no mid-air tile placement) and compatible with vanilla Starbound (with no extra functionality above WEdit).